-5. RULES OF COMPETITION
+SECTION C-RULES OF COMPETITION

+- 1. Basic Rules for Singles and Doubles - a.
+A Game

+A game shall be won by the player or pair first scoring 11 points unless both players or pairs have scored 10 points.
+In this case, the winner shall be the player or pair scoring two points more than the opposing player or pair.

+b.
+A Match

-- 5.1 Basic Rules for Singles and Doubles - 5.1.1 A Game - 5.1.1.1 A game shall be won by the player or pair first scoring 11 points unless both players or pairs have scored 10 points.
-In this case, the winner shall be the player or pair scoring two points more than the opposing player or pair. - 5.1.2 A Match - 5.1.2.1 A match shall consist of the best of any odd number of games. - 5.1.3 The Choice of Ends and Service - 5.1.3.1 The choice of ends and the right to serve or receive first in a match shall be decided by a coin toss. - 5.1.3.2 The winner of the toss has the option to do one of the following: - 5.1.3.2.1 Choose to serve or receive first, and the loser shall have the choice of ends. - 5.1.3.2.2 Choose an end, and the loser shall have the right to choose to serve or receive first - 5.1.3.2.3 In doubles, the pair who has the right to serve first in the game shall decide which partner shall do so. - 5.1.3.2.4 In the first game of a match, the opposing pair shall then decide which partner will receive first. - 5.1.3.2.5 In subsequent games of a match, the serving pair will choose its first server, and the first receiver will then be established automatically to correspond to the first server. - 5.1.4 The Change of Ends - 5.1.4.1 The player or pair starting at one end in a game shall start at the other end in the next game of the match.
-In the last possible game of the match, the players or pairs shall change ends when first one player or pair scores five points. - 5.1.5 The Order of Play - 5.1.5.1 In singles, the server shall first make a good service, the receiver shall then make a good return and, thereafter, service and receiver alternately shall each make a good return.
+A match shall consist of the best of any odd number of games.

+- c.
+The Choice of Ends and Service - 1) The choice of ends and the right to serve or receive first in a match shall be decided by a coin toss. - 2) The winner of the toss has the option to do one of the following: - a) Choose to serve or receive first, and the loser shall have the choice of ends. - b) Choose an end, and the loser shall have the right to choose to serve or receive first. - c) In doubles, the pair who has the right to serve first in the game shall decide which partner shall do so. - i) In the first game of a match, the opposing pair shall then decide which partner will receive first. - ii) In subsequent games of a match, the serving pair will choose its first server, and the first receiver will then be established automatically to correspond to the first server.